Skip to main content

 Frequently Asked Questions

-What if the Bakersfield grower calls the worker a "1099 contractor" or piece-rate independent contractor?
+What if the farm labor contractor says the worker is a 1099 contractor?

 Get your case evaluated in 60 seconds.